 New Economy Jobs Program Credit.
 A credit available to qualified employers pursuant to the New Economy Jobs Program whose purpose is to encourage the creation of high wage, knowledge-based jobs in this state.
-To apply for certification as a qualified employer, submit Form 208DE (available from the Division of Revenue and at www.revenue.delaware.gov) with the Secretary of Finance with a copy to the Director of the Delaware Division of Small Business, Development and Tourism.
+To apply for certification as a qualified employer, submit Form 2080DE (available from the Division of Revenue or at revenue.delaware.gov) with the Secretary of Finance with a copy to the Director of the Delaware Division of Small Business, Development and Tourism.

-Any taxpayer claiming refundable credits must complete Form 700 (available at www.revenue.delaware.gov and from the Division of Revenue) and submit it with their Delaware return.
+Any taxpayer claiming refundable credits must complete Form 700 (available at revenue.delaware.gov or from the Division of Revenue) and submit it with their Delaware return.

-20 Real Estate Capital Gains Tax Payments Credit
+20 | Real Estate Capital Gains Tax Payments Credit

-Enter on Line 20, Column A and/or B, the total of all real estate capital gain tax payments made to Delaware in 2017 from Delaware real estate sales.
+Enter on Line 20, Column A and/or B, the total of all estimated income tax payments at the time of sale of Delaware real estate.
 If you file combined separate (Filing Status 4), you may allocate these payments in any manner.
 All other filing statuses must claim these payments under the Social Security Number for which the payments were made.
-NOTE: Please submit all copies of Form 5403.
+NOTE: Please submit copies of all Forms 5403.

-24 Contribution to Special Funds
+24 | Contribution to Special Funds

-You and/or your spouse may wish to contribute to any/all of the worthwhile funds listed on the last page of this booklet.
+You and/or your spouse may wish to contribute to any or all of the worthwhile funds listed on the last page of this booklet.
 You must complete DE Schedule III.
 Enter the amount of your donation on the line provided next to the designated fund(s) of your choice.
 Enter the total amount donated on Line 24.
 The minimum amount for a donation is \$1.